Ch1nChun/Analyzing-Hyperion/Part 6.md

 As you probably know by now, Hyperion has added a new check which most people refer to as 'Working Set' check.
-This means that people reading unsynchronized from the memory associate with the engine will get detected.
+This means that people reading un-synchronized from the memory associate with the engine will get detected.
 But not many actually know how this is implemented.
 In this article,